LATEST CRUISE BOOKINGS

 My wife Sue and I work regularly as lecturers on board cruise ships.
 Since we started this work in 2005, we have made many friends, who often ask about our future cruise plans, and we are always delighted to make new friends.
 Generally we have responsibility to cover all aspects of the natural history of these trips, both on sea days and on shore, and we love talking to guests on deck as we watch for seabirds or whales, or joining you to spot flowers and wildlife ashore.
 We will try to keep this page updated with the latest news of our future cruise bookings, either jointly or sometimes just Michael alone.

 2017 ends with two more Regent Seven Seas cruises on board Seven Seas Navigator.
-The first, somewhat oddly entitled GLAMOROUS GUSTAVIA, sails from Miami on November 12th, with calls in Puerto Rico, Antigua, Martinique, Barbados, Grenada, St Lucia and indeed Gustavia on St Barts, before returning to Miami on 25th November.
+The first, somewhat oddly entitled GLAMOROUS GUSTAVIA, sails from Miami on November 12th, with calls in Puerto Rico, Antigua, Martinique, Barbados, Grenada, St Lucia and indeed Gustavia on St Barts (all stops provisional on post-hurricane recovery), before returning to Miami on 25th November.
 Further details of that one are available here.

 We then stay on Navigator for what will undoubtedly be our highlight cruise of 2018, including the first visit by Regent Seven Seas Cruises to Tristan da Cunha, the remote Atlantic island whose marine life Sue has been studying for more than 10 years.
 SAVANNAHS & SAMBA begins in Cape Town on April 7th, then visits Luderitz and one of Michael's all-time-favourite ports, Walvis Bay, both in Namibia.
 Four days at sea then takes us to 'the Settlement' (officially Edinburgh of the Seven Seas) on Tristan; the chance of landing passengers there with ship tenders are probably low, but hopefully at least we will be able to invite some of the islanders onto the ship to meet them and hear about their lives.
 We then have five more days at sea to Montevideo in Uruguay, Buenos Aires in Argentina, then back to Uruguay and Punta del Este, two days at sea to Santos for São Paulo in Brazil and ending in Rio de Janeiro on 30th April (see map below).
 Full details of that remarkable cruise are on the RSCC website here.